ntnyq/unocss-presets/packages/preset-animate/README.md

 ## Animations

-All animation from [animate.css](https://github.com/animate-css/animate.css) are supported.
+All animations from [animate.css](https://github.com/animate-css/animate.css) are supported.

-Just use add the class `animation-<animation-name-in-kekab-case>` to element.
+Just use add the class `animation-<animation-name-in-kebab-case>` to element.

 e.g. `animation-rubber-band`, `animation-jack-in-the-box`.